kraig-hebert/chess-position-tool/roadmap.md

 \*BOARD

-- add notation to board
-- work on logic for flipping board board and notation as well
 - show captured pieces for each side
 - show controlled squares using color filters of different gradients for amount of control on square
 - add replay button to walk step by step through the position.